pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 - Thymeleaf as the server-side template engine
 - jQuery and Handlebars for the client-side interaction

-We're going to use Pusher and HelloSign webhooks to receive events from these APIs and we'll use ngrok to keep everything in a local environment.
+We're going to use Pusher and HelloSign webhooks to receive events from these APIs, and we'll use ngrok to keep everything in a local environment.

 The app's design is based on this [pen](http://codepen.io/drehimself/pen/KdXwxR) and it works in the following way.
 First, a user creates a chat: